afondiel/computer-science-notebook/automotive/self-driving/self-driving-notes.md

     - D : the distance btw the sensor and the Object
     - c : the speed of light
     - t : time

-`RADAR vs LIDAR`
-  - Radar : the detection of the object increases as the size of this one
-    - Range  : 10^-3m
-    - very good in case of bad wheather
-  - Lidar : detect objects in the dimensions more smaller
-    - Range : 10^-3m
-    - not very good in bad wheather
-  - Radar wavelength is three times greater than Lidar :
-$$
-\displaystyle \lambda_{R} > 3*\lambda_{L}
-$$
-- better for macro-dimension detection or bigger objects

 - `Sonar` (Sound waves)